 The Central Tracing Agency 150th anniversary: Transforming the global response for missing persons

-For the 150th anniversary of the Central Tracing Agency, one of the oldest institutions whose existence is enshrined in the Geneva Conventions, the ICRC is co-organising with the Federal Department of Foreign Affairs of Switzerland, an online high-level event.
+For the 150th anniversary of the Central Tracing Agency, one of the oldest institutions whose existence is enshrined in the Geneva Conventions, the ICRC is co-organising with the Swiss Federal Department of Foreign Affairs, an online high-level event.

-This page will be regularly updated with videos, stories and interesting information – do not hesitate to come back on it.
+This page will be regularly updated with videos, stories and interesting information – we invite you to come back on it.

-- Mr. Ignazio Cassis, Head, Federal Department of Foreign Affairs (FDFA), Switzerland.
+- Mr. Ignazio Cassis, Vice-President of the Federal Council and Head of the Federal Department of Foreign Affairs (FDFA), Switzerland.

 - Mr. Peter Maurer, President, International Committee of the Red Cross (ICRC).

 - Mr. António Vitorino, Director-General, International Organization for Migration (IOM).

 - Mr. Federico Villegas, Ambassador of the Argentine Republic in Geneva.

 - Mr. Heo Wookgu, Director, Ministry of National Defense Agency for KIA Recovery & Identification (MAKRI), Republic of Korea.

 - Ms. Nadia Isler, Director, SDG Lab.